opencog/benchmark/atomspace/README.md

-Tools and data for benchmarking the code in the atomspace repository https://github.com/opencog/atomspace
+Tools and data for benchmarking the atomspace https://github.com/opencog/atomspace